 medals, international awards, and was elected honourable doctor of universities

 in many countries.

-Heydar Aliyev was four times awarded the Lenin Order,
+Heydar Aliyev was five times awarded the Lenin Order,

 Order of Red Star, numerous medals, also orders and medals of foreign